-However pursuant to the definitive agreement dated July 04, 2019 with TRIL Urban Transport Private Limited, a subsidiary of Tata Sons, Solis Capital (Singapore) Pte.
+However pursuant to the definitive agreement dated July 4, 2019 with TRIL Urban Transport Private Limited, a subsidiary of Tata Sons, Solis Capital (Singapore) Pte.
 Limited and Valkyrie Investment Pte.
 Limited, the management had considered the aforesaid additional obligation of Rs.
 3,560.00 crore as recoverable and had recognized the same as a financial asset in it consolidated financial statements for the year ended March 31, 2019.
 This agreement was cancelled during the year ended March 31, 2020.

-As detailed in note 2 above, during the quarter ended March 31, 2020, pursuant to the transaction with ADP appropriate adjustments have been made to reflect the above transaction and the financial asset of Rs.
+During the year ended March 31, 2020, pursuant to the transaction with Aeroports DE Paris S. A (ADP) for sale of 49% stake in GAL by GIL and its subsidiaries companies' appropriate adjustments have been made to reflect the above transaction and the financial asset of Rs.
 3,560.00 crore has also been adjusted with other equity as a consequence of the receipt of the above consideration.

-4. GMR Male International Airport Private Limited ('GMIAL'), a subsidiary of the Company entered into an agreement on June 28, 2010 with Maldives Airports Company Limited ('MACL') and Ministry of Finance and Treasury ('MoFT'), Republic of Maldives, for the Rehabilitation, Expansion, Modernization, Operation and Maintenance of Male International Airport ('MIA') for a period of 25 years ("the Concession Agreement").
+3. GMR Male International Airport Private Limited ('GMIAL'), a subsidiary of the Company entered into an agreement on June 28, 2010 with Maldives Airports Company Limited ('MACL') and Ministry of Finance and Treasury ('MoFT'), Republic of Maldives, for the Rehabilitation, Expansion, Modernization, Operation and Maintenance of Male International Airport ('MIA') for a period of 25 years ("the Concession Agreement").
 On November 27, 2012, MACL and MoFT issued notices to GMIAL stating that the Concession Agreement was void ab initio and that neither MoFT nor MACL had authority under the laws of Maldives to enter into the agreement and MACL took over the possession and control of the MIA and GMIAL vacated the airport effective December 8, 2012.
 The matter was under arbitration.
 During the year ended March 31, 2017, the arbitration tribunal delivered its final award in favour of GMIAL.